wrightben/texas-holdem/Extraneous - Hole Cards/README.md

 Player 0 was dealt hole_cards[0] 1 time in a 6-person game.

 ### Results of Scenarios
 Player 0 is dealt the specified hole cards N times in an N-person game.
-Try to define *bluff* in this context.
+Define *bluff* in this context.

 #### 9-Player